lonsbio/bpipe-docs-test/docs/Commands/Commands.md

 #### Description

 Display the log file for the currently running, or most recently run Bpipe job in the local directory.
 If the job is running, this command will "tail" the log file using the -f option so that you see a continuous scrolling log.
-If it is not finished it will show the trailing lines of the log and exit back to the shell.---
+If it is not finished it will show the trailing lines of the log and exit back to the shell.
+---
 ## preserve

 #### Synopsis